 The obtained baseline blood samples were sequenced using Roche/454 Junior sequencing technology and again analyzed using Seq2Res.
 As expected, the observation on resistance call on the samples showed that the number of patients with resistance call to at least one drug in baseline regimen increased as the prevalence of resistant sequence reads for a sample decreased from 20 to 1 (Figure 5.3).
 Similar to FLX data, only one sample that had virologic failure from non PMTCT group had resistant call at 20% prevalence cutoff; the number of samples increased to 4 when the prevalence cutoff was decreased to 1%.
 Like in FLX data, the significant difference was observed at prevalence cutoff of 1% (Figure 5.3).

-3.3.
-Comparison of FLX and Junior sensitivity at resistance prediction using baseline samples
+3.1 Comparison of genotyping results between the Roche/454 FLX and Junior platforms.

+The Junior and FLX platforms do not differ in their chemistry but differ on the basis of number of reads output.
+Thus, it is plausible to suggest that the generation of more sequence reads for a sample may sequence the amplified viral population to a ‘deeper’ level, thereby detecting low-abundance resistant variants.
+Our initial analysis, therefore, involved comparison of the resistance calls of individuals for which sequencing had been successful on both the Junior and FLX platforms.

+Sequencing had been successful on both HTS platforms for 464 samples (TABLE).
+Thus, initial analysis focused on comparing the number of sequence reads generated by each platform for each sample and identifying if ‘deeper’ sequencing coverage resulted in more sensitive prediction of resistance.
+We saw that FLX platform generated on average 6034 sequence reads per sample (stand deviation 2297) while the Junior platform generated an average 1532 sequence reads per sample (Standard deviation 595, Figure 5.1).
+Thus, it is clear thatthe FLX platform produced significantly (P-value < 2.2-16) more reads per sample than the Junior platform.

-405 patients were sampled at baseline and sequenced using both FLX and Junior technology.
+Baseline samples from 405 individuals had been sequenced using both FLX and Junior platforms.
 Of them, 249 had no previous PMTCT therapy while 146 had previous exposure to PMTCT therapy.
-Of the 249 patients, 40 had virologic failure and 209 had virologic success in the first line antiretroviral therapy.
+Of the 249 patients, 40 had virologic failure and 209 had virologic success to the first line antiretroviral therapy regimen.
 Of the 146 PMTCT exposed patients, 21 had virologic failure and 135 had virologic success in first line antiretroviral therapy.

 At all prevalence cutoffs, there was no significant difference observed between the numbers of resistant and non-resistant samples sequenced using FLX and Junior (Figure 5.4).
 Thus, FLX and Junior were comparable at HIV genotyping for drug resistance test.
 Although, the lower number of sequence reads were generated by Junior, it was sufficient for HIV drug resistance test.
 Because, the cost of sequencing per sample is relatively cheaper in Junior than in FLX, Junior could be choice for large-scale low cost HIV drug resistance genotyping.